top of page

 Pennsylvania, United States

 Jake Hall is Digital Marketing Specialist at Stories Marketing.
-He has fifteen years of experience in nonprofit and commercial project and marketing management.
+He has sixteen years of experience in nonprofit and commercial project and marketing management.
 And, he’s dad to Thad, who is diagnosed with a UGDH-related disorder.

 West Virginia, United States